People of Pease Park: Daniel R. Palmer

 Austin is home to people from all walks of life who are rooted in different parts of the world.
-Each individual comes with a different story of what led them to this city and how they discovered Pease Park.
-In People of Pease Park, we highlight people that make Austin’s green space the dynamically vibrant place we know and love.
+Each individual has a different story about what led them to this city and how they discovered Pease Park.
+In People of Pease Park, we highlight people who make Austin’s green space the dynamically vibrant place we know and love.
 In this story, we interviewed Daniel R. Palmer, a long-time Austinite well-known for his soothing acoustic guitar playing, alongside his usual bench facing Shoal Creek at Live Oak Meadow.

-On this park bench in Live Oak Meadow, Daniel has found the perfect spot to enjoy the stillness that comes at the beginning of dusk.
+On this park bench in Live Oak Meadow, Daniel has found the perfect spot to enjoy the stillness that’s found in one of Austin’s many beautiful parks.
 This is where you can often find him playing his guitar.

 PPC: Have you always been an Austin resident?
 If so, for how long?
 If not, what drew you here?

 Daniel: I moved here in 2006 because my big sister arrived a few years prior.
-I started off working at the Austin Wine Merchant on West 6th where I learned all about the world of fine wines and spirits, culminating in a trip to the South of France to visit the vineyards.
+I started off working in the wine business, where I learned all about the world of fine wines and spirits, culminating in an adventure to the South of France to visit the vineyards.

-Now living in West Campus where it's as central as I can afford, I think I first came across Pease on a bike ride while exploring.
-All of Austin's green space, trails, cycling infrastructure are truly some of the nicest features of the city.
+I first came across Pease on a bike ride while exploring the trails and cycling infrastructure, which are truly some of the nicest features of the city.
 Sometimes when you explore them, you don't even feel like you're in the city.

 PPC: Can you share with us your connection to Pease Park and what your experience has been in Pease throughout your time here in Austin?

 Daniel: I love walking, running, reading, and especially playing guitar in Pease Park.
-I love this spot where I am surrounded by hanging Spanish moss, especially in the fall, winter, and spring months which are such beautiful times of the year in Central Texas.
-I mostly grew up in Northwest Missouri where there are four seasons.
-So to me, it rarely feels cold here.
-I also lived in Central Florida for a while where the hanging moss grows rampant.
-So I feel right at home sitting and playing right here in Pease.
+There is one spot in particular where we’re surrounded by hanging Spanish moss, which reminds me of Florida, where the hanging moss can grow rampant.
+It’s nicest in the fall, winter, and especially spring months, which are really the most beautiful times of the year in Central Texas.
+I mostly grew up in the Midwest, where there are four seasons, but I feel right at home here in Pease.

-I've always said one of the few things Austin is missing is a beach.
-But, relaxing in the park as dog walkers, college kids, moms with strollers, and other local weirdos meander by, as the breeze, birds and I serenade them, suffices just fine.
+I’ve always said one of the few things Austin is missing is a beach, but relaxing in the park as dog walkers, college kids, moms with strollers, squirrels, and other local weirdos meander by, as the breeze, birds, and I serenade them, suffices just fine.

 PPC: While playing your guitar in the park, what kind of responses have you received from other park visitors?